rjsf-team/react-jsonschema-form/packages/core/docs/index.md

     You can also use `oneOf` with [schema dependencies](dependencies.md#schema-dependencies) to dynamically add schema properties based on input data.

-    The `allOf` keyword is partually supported.
+    The `allOf` keyword is partially supported.

 * `"additionalProperties":false` produces incorrect schemas when used with [schema dependencies](#schema-dependencies).
 This library does not remove extra properties, which causes validation to fail.
 It is recommended to avoid setting `"additionalProperties":false` when you use schema dependencies.
 See [#848](https://github.com/mozilla-services/react-jsonschema-form/issues/848) [#902](https://github.com/mozilla-services/react-jsonschema-form/issues/902) [#992](https://github.com/mozilla-services/react-jsonschema-form/issues/992)